mmrmmlrr/YALConsole/README.md

 Usage
 -----

-Console instantiates on first call.
+Console instantiates on the first call.
 You can do that at any point of your app from any thread.
 After instantiation console is available by two-finger tap gesture.
 It consists of two tabs: ‘Console’ as it is and ‘Dashboard’.

 ### Console
 Following code is similar to NSLog, it throws text message into console.